 33. Monitor what’s said about you online

 An online presence is both a blessing and a curse.
-On the one hand, it will help you find new tenants, but on the other hand, it gives tenants ample opportunity to write mean things about you if they feel so inclined.
+On the one hand, it will help you find new tenants, but on the other hand, it gives tenants a place to post any negative feedback.

 Negative comments have a life of their own.
-For example, a disgruntled tenant might decide to post a series of libellous comments about you on their Facebook page, which are then shared hundreds of times.
-Before you know it, you have acquired an unwelcome reputation as a rogue landlord and journalists from the local rag are contacting you for your side of the story.
+For example, a disgruntled tenant might decide to post a series of unfavourable comments about you on their Facebook page, which are then shared hundreds of times.
+Before you know it, you have acquired an unwelcome reputation as a rogue landlord and journalists from the local paper are contacting you for your side of the story.

+It’s best practice to know what’s being said about you online, especially if it’s false, and to be able to deal with comments according.
 Set up a Google Alert for your name, your company’s name, and any other name people might use when they mention you online.
 If you get any hits, check them out.
-And if someone does say false and possibly libellous things about you online take appropriate steps to have the comments removed.

 34. Carry out regular property inspections

 Sensible landlords carry out regular property inspections, especially in the first year of a new tenancy.
-Property inspections help you spot when a tenant is up to mischief or is illegally sub-letting your property.
+Property inspections help you spot any problems earlier, rather than later.

-Wily tenants will do their best to prevent you from setting foot inside the door.
-If you are met with a barrage of increasingly spurious excuses for why the property is unavailable for inspection, start worrying.
+Tenants with something to hide will do their best to prevent you from setting foot inside the door.
 It might be that the tenant has acquired a cat and is scared you’ll evict them, but equally, they could be up to something far more nefarious.

 35. Have clear policies for late rent payments

-Sooner or later, a tenant will be late paying their rent.
-They could have an excellent excuse: perhaps their bank account was raided by Nigerian fraudsters or they were made redundant.
-How you handle the situation is your prerogative, but what’s important is that you have systems and policies in place to manage rent payments and, in particular, rent arrears.
+How you handle late rent payments is your prerogative, but what’s important is that you have systems and policies in place to manage rent payments and, in particular, rent arrears.